tldr-pages/tldr/pages/common/xo.md

 # xo

-> A pluggable zero configuration linting utility for JavaScript.
+> A pluggable, zero-configuration linting utility for JavaScript.

-- Lint files in "src":
+- Lint files in the "src" directory:

 `xo`

-- Lint on a gives set of files:
+- Lint a given set of files:

-`xo {{filename}}.js {{filename1}}.js`
+`xo {{file1}}.js {{file2}}.js`

-- Fix lint issues:
+- Automatically fix any lint issues found:

 `xo --fix`

-- Lint with spaces as indentation instead of tabs:
+- Lint using spaces as indentation instead of tabs:

 `xo --space`

-- Lint with prettier code style:
+- Lint using the "prettier" code style:

 `xo --prettier`